MMus

 What you'll study

-You take the following compulsory module:
+Full-time students take the following modules:

 Module title Credits